the girl of my dreams

 Transitioning from Single to Married Life

-After returning from my mission, I wanted to find the person I would spend eternity with.
-I attended a young adult activity in the mountains near my home.
-There, I met Kathy Nunnally, a recent BYU graduate.
-As she said it, a few friends there asked her to introduce them to me, since I was in her ward.
-She brought them over but never introduced them because she became engaged in our conversation herself.
-(Her story) A few days later, I saw her teaching at a children’s meeting at Church.
+I saw Kathy Nunnally teaching at a children’s meeting at Church.
 She was in her natural element, guiding children.
 I could not take my eyes off her and knew I wanted to get to know her better.
 After the meetings, I found her as quickly as I could.
-We spoke briefly, and I asked her if she would see the movie “Fiddler on the Roof” with me.
-I didn’t know that she had just seen the movie the two days earlier.
+We spoke briefly, and I asked her to see the movie “Fiddler on the Roof” with me.
+(I didn’t know that she had just seen the movie two days earlier.)
 But she said, “Yes.”
 That Friday, when she took my hand during the movie, I knew I wanted it there forever.
-It seemed like I had known her for a lifetime.
+Immediately it seemed like I had known her for a lifetime.
 She seemed to belong at my side.
 A few days later, another young adult activity was held at Recreation Park in Long Beach.
-I didn’t know the name, Recreation Park, so I asked Kathy to ride with me and show me where it was.
+I didn’t know the name of the park, Recreation Park, so I asked Kathy to ride with me and show me where it was.
 (Kathy has a different version of this story.
 She claims this was my plot to get her to ride with me.
 But, if her version puts her with me in the car, so be it.)
 We never found the activity; instead, we talked at the beach while sitting in my vehicle.
 After a few more dates, I proposed to her, though she wasn’t thinking about marriage this early in our relationship.
-Also, she had been dating another guy who was away for employment training.
 She thought about my proposal for a week, then said, “Yes”.
-I do feel sorry for the guy who was away for work.
-But then Kathy told me he wasn’t on her list of future husbands because of his view of where to take their lives.
+I had no idea then the great woman Kathy would become.
+She has never nagged or pressured me into change.
+She has simply deserved my best.
+Kathy has always been fun and playful while getting life’s difficult jobs done.

-Even in her elementary school days Kathy wanted to someday be a teacher.
+Even in her elementary school days, Kathy wanted to be a teacher someday.
 She graduated from Brigham Young University (BYU) with a major in elementary education and a minor in music.
 But teaching jobs were hard to find.
 She was finally offered and accepted a teaching position in central Los Angeles, in the historically troubled community of Watts.
-There were many challenges while teaching there, but the kids always knew she cared.
+During her few year there she had a rock hit above her head on the chalkboard, confiscated a gun, and faced threats.
+There were many challenges while teaching there, but the kids knew she cared.
 They had a great year together.
-Yes, she was scared, but she didn’t let them know.
+Yes, she was scared, but she kept returning even after the difficult days.
+And she gave a constant message that she cared.
+They soon realized that and began to internalize what she taught.
+They all progressed a full grade-level that year, for the first time in their lives.
 (Click here to read a page devoted to Kathy’s educational career.)

 The demands of teaching this class were challenging for Kathy.
-She was exhausted when she went home each night.
+Because her class was so far below grade level, the textbooks were useless.
+She spent her evenings making her own worksheets and teaching materials.
 She often fell asleep when we were dating.
 Finally, one day, I said to Kathy, “I’ll have to marry you just to find out what color your eyes are.”

 The story of Kathy & Ron Goodlad